 - 1. Select a block of free space on the Disk Map; - 2.
-Select in the Main Menu: Partition > Create Partition.
+Call the Create Partition Dialog to set up the operation.
+There are several ways to do it: - Select in the Main Menu: Partition > Create Partition. - Call the popup menu for the block of free space (right click of the mouse button) then select the menu item: Create Partition.